sensecall/das-frontend-test/docs/contributing/publishing.md

 12. Create a release on [Github](https://github.com/ministryofjustice/moj-frontend/releases/new)
   - enter the tag version
-  - set "MOJ Frontend release v[version-number]" as the title
+  - set "DAS Frontend release v[version-number]" as the title
   - add release notes from changelog
   - mark the release as a pre-release